awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-executing-approval.md

 1. Choose **Execute automation**\.

-The specified approver receives an Amazon SNS notification with details to approve or reject the Automation workflow\.
+The specified approver receives an Amazon SNS notification with details to approve or reject the automation\.
 This approval action is valid for 7 days from the date of issue and can be issued using the Systems Manager console or the AWS Command Line Interface \(AWS CLI\)\.

-If you chose to approve the Automation workflow, the workflow continues to run the steps included in the specified Automation document\.
-The console displays the status of the Automation execution\.
-If the Automation fails to run, see [Troubleshooting Systems Manager Automation](automation-troubleshooting.md)\.
+If you chose to approve the automation, the workflow continues to run the steps included in the specified Automation document\.
+The console displays the status of the automation\.
+If the automation fails to run, see [Troubleshooting Systems Manager Automation](automation-troubleshooting.md)\.

-**To approve or deny an Automation workflow**
+**To approve or deny an automation**

 1. Open the AWS Systems Manager console at [https://console\.aws\.amazon\.com/systems\-manager/](https://console.aws.amazon.com/systems-manager/)\.

-1. In the navigation pane, choose **Automation**, and then select the Automation workflow that was run in the previous procedure\.
+1. In the navigation pane, choose **Automation**, and then select the automation that was run in the previous procedure\.

 1. Choose **Actions** and then choose **Approve/Deny**\.